 - Expanded Research Paper (affiliated with current course)

-- Expanded Research Paper (not affiliated with current course)
+- Expanded Research Paper (affiliated with a previously completed course)

-Students may count a for-credit capstone course toward functional or regional focus area requirements if applicable.
+Students may count a for-credit capstone course toward a functional or regional focus area requirement, if applicable.

 Language Proficiency